 The many areas of study in physics can help develop students’ understanding of the complexities of global warming, climate change, energy systems, and sustainability.
-Electricity, magnetism, light, thermodynamics, matter and energy, nuclear energy, motion, properties of matter—to name a few—can all contribute to greater understanding.
+Electricity, magnetism, light, thermodynamics, matter and energy, nuclear energy, motion, properties of matter— just to name a few—can all contribute to greater understanding.

-And problems involving global warming and climate change can help students understand conservation of energy, entropy, phase changes in matter, power and energy efficiency, as well as provide them with contexts for understanding the importance of using the right units of measure.
+Additionally, problems involving global warming and climate change can help students understand concepts such as conservation of energy, entropy, phase changes in matter, power, and energy efficiency, as well as provide them with contexts for understanding the importance of using the right units of measure.

 - What happens to the solar radiation that enters our atmosphere?

 - How is sunlight transformed into heat?
-How do greenhouse gases in our atmosphere trap the heat?
+How do greenhouse gases in our atmosphere trap heat?

 - What is the volume of ice in the Greenland & Antarctic ice sheets?